ModCabrera/PTSDJournal/README.rst

 The Medical Team prepare to recieve outpatient military veteran Drill Seargent Tom McAgee.
 In order to better suit McAgee the Medical Team assigns him to a service provider for his needs, and equips him with the PTSD Journal.
-Throughout the months of therapy McAgee feels closer to his service and recovers at a faster rate, while maintaining his progresss steadily.
+Throughout the months of therapy McAgee feels closer to his service and recovers at a faster rate, while maintaining his progress steadily.
 His concerns are met, and whenever McAgee has days that are below standard, he receives welcoming calls from the medical team.